leangjia/blender_docs/manual/grease_pencil/modes/object/convert_to_geometry.rst

       simply choose *NURBS* first, and then convert the created curve to a mesh.

 Normalize Weight
-   Will scale weights value so that they fit tightly into the (0.0 to 1.0) range.
+   Will scale weights value so that they fit into the (0.0 to 1.0) range.

-   All this means is that with a pressure tablet, you can directly control the radius and weight of the created curve, which can affect e.g. the width of an extrusion, or the size of an object through a *Follow Path* Constraint or *Curve* Modifier!

 Link Strokes
-   Will create a single spline, i.e. curve element. (enabled by default) from all strokes in active Grease pencil layer.
+   Will create a single spline, i.e. curve element, from all strokes in active Grease Pencil layer.
    This is especially useful if you want to use the curve as a path.
    All the strokes are linked in the curve by "zero weights/radii" sections.